dougbean/DBCodeChallenge/README.md

  This is a code challange I did for a job interview.

-The requirements were to write a console program that will parse text files containing records that use different delimiters - "comma", "pipe" or "space".
+The requirements were to write a console program that would parse text files containing records that use different delimiters - "comma", "pipe" or "space".

 I used the Stategy design pattern to implement the Open Closed Principle - "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification". https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle